ErpNetDocs/tech/modules/my/calendar.md

 Once you make your choice, you will be taken to the **Activity document form** where you need to fill out all the necessary fields regarding the activity and individuals who may be involved in it.

 These fields also serve as crucial piece of data that will appear in all potential participants' Calendars.

+#### Role assignment

+When a user creates an activity, the Assigned To User field is automatically populated with their username.
+At the same time, the Person associated with them is automatically set as the **Responsible Party** and **Owner Party**.

+You can assign a different user to the document by changing the value of the **Assigned To User** field.
+This will automatically change the **Responsible Party** field as well, in case there is a Person associated with that user.

+If there isn't one, the Responsible Party field will be left **blank**.

+You can choose a Responsible Party **different** from the Owner Party.
+In that case, the Responsible Party will be automatically included in the Participants list as a **Participant Person**.

+This is ensured with **[business rule R38894](https://docs.erp.net/model/business-rules/R38894.html)**.

 When you're finished, click **Save and reload**, and the activity will be added to your **Calendar**.